 The last type is the Inspection, which is the review where are a lot of main purposes similar to in walkthrough.
 It can be detecting potential defects, evaluating quality, and building confidence in the work product, preventing future similar defects through author learning and root cause analysis.
 More possible additional purposes can be motivating and enabling authors to improve future work products and the software development process, achieving consensus, for instance.
-It’s a formal documented process outputs, based on rules and checklists, which follow a defined process.
-We need to prepare ourseves before the inspection.
-Reviewers are either peers of the author or experts in other disciplines that are relevant to the work product.
-During this review we’re using the defined roles.
+It’s a formally documented process output, based on rules and checklists, which follow a defined process.
+We need to prepare ourselves before the inspection.
+Reviewers are either peer of the author or experts in other disciplines that are relevant to the work product.
+During this review, we’re using the defined roles.

 Let’s say something about the roles in formal review.